This is the category nav

 Moderately engaged employees represent a substantial portion of the workforce in most organizations.
 They generally have a positive attitude toward their work and the company but may not consistently go the extra mile.

-Maintaining and increasing the engagement levels of these employees is vital, as they have the potential to become highly engaged with the right encouragement and support.
+Maintaining and increasing the engagement levels of these employees is vital, as they can become highly engaged with the right encouragement and support.

 3. Unengaged

-Unengaged employees are those who are disinterested or indifferent about their work and the organization.
+Unengaged employees are disinterested or indifferent about their work and the organization.
 They may show up to work, complete their tasks, and collect their paycheck, but their hearts and minds are not fully invested.

 Identifying and addressing the reasons behind their lack of engagement is crucial, as it can prevent them from slipping into the next, more concerning category.